gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 diff rises to slow down minting.
 In contrast, when no one is online mining, diff will drop to lure in miners to keep our blocks staking at once per 90 seconds.

-It's very similar to PoW diff.
-The big advantage we have in this version with PoR is we can accommodate thousands of new miners without seizing the chain with the RSA (Research Savings Account) and the 90 seconds block times.

 ## How to call commands when starting Gridcoin Wallet on Windows?